Baked potato soup is one of my all time favorites, it’s creamy and delicious!

 Baked Potato Soup

-- 3 large carrots chopped
+- 3 medium carrots chopped (about 1 cup)

-- 3 stalks celery chopped
+- 3 stalks celery chopped (about 1 cup)

-- 2 cups chicken stock
+- 2 cups chicken broth

 - 6 cups whole milk

 - 1 Tablespoon cornstarch